List of the best Cross Browser Testing Tools:

-Cross Browser Testing can be the biggest pain for Software testers.
-But thanks to all cross browser testing tools available online which help to minimize testing efforts.
+Cross Browser Testing can be the biggest pain for any Software Tester.
+But thanks to all Cross-browser testing tools available online which help in minimizing the testing efforts.

-I’ve written this post mainly for software testers but designers can also refer crossbrowser testing methods and tools mentioned in this post.
+I’ve written this post focusing mainly on software testers but designers can also refer to cross-browser testing methods and tools mentioned in this post.

 1) CSS validation